 Lincoln's Counseling Program supports a safe learning environment and works to safeguard the rights of all members of the school community, fostering a welcoming, inclusive school climate that prioritizes student dignity and culture.

 Our counselors address the needs of all students through prevention and intervention programs that are part of a comprehensive school counseling curriculum which is based on the International School Counselor Association's (ISCA) International Model for School Counseling Programs.

-Counselors at AEL work collaboratively with all stakeholders with the vision that our students will become kind and ethical members of a global community.
+Counselors at Lincoln work collaboratively with all stakeholders with the vision that our students will become kind and ethical members of a global community.

 - Should feel safe , supported, and accepted